-- a) The Company has evaluated all the subsequent events through 28 April 2022 which is the date on which these standalone matters that have already been considered in the standalone financial statements. - b) The company acquired 100% equity ownership in Busy Infotech Private Limited on 06 April 2022 for the aggregate consideration of INR 5,000 Million thereby becoming the wholly owned subsidiary of the Company.
+- a) The Company has evaluated all the subsequent events through 28 April 2022 which is the date on which these standalone financial statements were issued, and no events have occurred from the balance sheet date through that date except for matters that have already been considered in the standalone financial statements. - b) The company acquired 100% equity ownership in Busy Infotech Private Limited on 06 April 2022 for the aggregate consideration of INR 5,000 Million thereby becoming the wholly owned subsidiary of the Company.